birbi3/Cowrie-Automation/README.md

 # Cowrie-Automation

-### Some scrpts I wrote to handle repeatable tasks with data collection from my honeypot.
+### Some scripts I wrote to handle repeatable tasks with data collection from my honeypot.

 #### Report
 - Generates a csv with IP and country of origin from cowrie json logs.